Helen Hanft: Career

 Additionally, she appeared in Stoop; Bambi Levine, Please Shut Up!; and as Judy Garland dying in her bathroom in London Loo.
 She appeared as herself in two documentary features: Beautiful Darling, about Candy Darling; and I Am Divine, about Divine.

 In the mid-1970s, Hanft began appearing in movies, sometimes in cameo roles.
 Her film credits include the Woody Allen films Manhattan, Stardust Memories, The Purple Rose of Cairo, and Allen's segment in New York Stories.
 She was also a favorite of Paul Mazursky, who cast her in Next Stop, Greenwich Village and Willie & Phil.
-Other film appearances include Arthur, Honky Tonk Freeway, Moonstruck, License to Drive, Coming to America, and Used People.
+Other film appearances include Arthur, Honky Tonk Freeway, Moonstruck, License to Drive, Coming to America (where she uttered the now famous line “Go on Honey, take a chance”), and Used People.
 In the late 1990s, she began appearing on episodes of Law & Order, and continued to make occasional stage appearances in New York City.

 Personal life

 Her husband, William Landers, predeceased her, as did her younger sister, Alice.
 She is survived by her other sister, Sarah Comma.

 She died in Manhattan on May 30, 2013, of a post-surgical intestinal blockage.